The Rev. Canon J. Philip Ashey, President & Chief Executive Officer

 Mark was born near Buffalo, NY but grew up in Palm Coast, FL.
 He received his Bachelor of Science from Florida State University and his Master of Divinity from Trinity School for Ministry in Ambridge, PA.
 After serving as an Associate Priest for three years at an Episcopal Church in Midland, TX, Mark moved to Jacksonville to be the Senior Pastor of Epiphany Episcopal Church.
 While leading that church through revitalization, he also moved the church into what has become the Anglican Church of North America.
 After 14 years in that church, Mark is now the Director of Church Revitalization for the American Anglican Council serving the Anglican Church in North America by helping local congregations better fulfill the Great Commission in our times.
 He also serves a similar role as the Canon for Congregational Health for the Gulf Atlantic Diocese based in Jacksonville, FL.
 Mark is married to his best friend, Ame, has three children from 26 to 16, and one grandson.
 Email The Rev. Canon Mark Eldredge

 Francis worked as Communications Director and Assistant to the Bishop of the Anglican Diocese in New England (ADNE) for almost six years.
 He wrote and worked extensively for the Communications teams of both the Anglican Church in North America (ACNA) and GAFCON, participating in and helping to communicate news-worthy events around the Anglican Communion.
 He believes that the foundation of Communications in Gospel ministry is realizing the power of story, finding the work that God is doing in everyday lives and making it known to those around us.
-Through his work, he has experienced first-hand the stories God is writing in the Church in various parts of the world.
 Before working in the ADNE, Francis worked as a fisheries biologist for the National Oceanic and Atmospheric Administration, where he got a lot of time to read and write books while floating out at sea on fishing boats.
 His first novel, Mariner’s Hollow, was published in 2014 and won the Benjamin Franklin Award for Young Adult Fiction.
-He holds Bachelor degrees in both History and English from the University of Massachusetts, Amherst.
-Email the Rev. Francis Capitanio
+Email Francis Capitanio

 Nina Brown-Perry, Administrative Assistant